automl/ParameterImportance/_sources/installation.rst.txt

 Installing the Requirements
 ----------------------------
-| To install PIMPs requirements from command line, please type the following commands on the command line in PIMPs root directory.
+| To install PyImps requirements from command line, please type the following commands on the command line in PyImps root directory.

 .. code-block:: bash

     cat requirements.txt | xargs -n 1 -L 1 pip install
     python setup.py install

-After the installation you can call pimp from anywhere with the keyword pimp.
+After the installation you can call PyImp from anywhere with the keyword pyimp.

 Using argcomplete
 -----------------
-| PIMP can be used with argcomplete.
-To enable autocompletion of PIMP
+| PyImp can be used with argcomplete.
+To enable autocompletion of PyImp
 | arguments, add the following line to your .bashrc or .profile:

 .. code-block:: bash

-    eval "$(register-python-argcomplete pimp)"
+    eval "$(register-python-argcomplete pyimp)"